jgutierrezCSU/scanner-remover-comics/README.md

 ## Features

 - Extract page counts from `ComicInfo.xml` files.
-- Compare the last page of comics with target images.
+- Compare the last page of comics with target images(scanner logo image).
 - Update comic metadata based on image comparisons.
 - GUI built with Tkinter for easy interaction.